otago-polytechnic-bit-courses/ID721001-mobile-application-development/03-events/README.md

 <hr />

-To define one of these methods & handle your events, implement the nested interface in your activity.
+To define one of these methods & handle your events, implement the nested interface in your `Activity`.
 Then, pass an instance of your implementation to the method.

 The code snippet below shows how to register a `Button` on-click listener.